Imagine this: You’re a DJ streaming your new set for the first time. What should your viewers see?

 4. Consider These Things Before Multi-camera Live Streaming

-If you’re a solo streamer and running your streams by yourself, you need to consider a couple of the roles you’ll have to take on.
+If you’re a solo streamer running a multi-camera live stream by yourself, you need to consider a couple of the roles you’ll have to take on.

 First, assign each camera to a particular purpose or shot.
 For example, you can have one camera for the wide shot, one for a close-up, and one for the main shot.